TISUnion/PrimeBackup/docs/chunking/index.md

 !!! note "Beta"

-    File chunking is a beta feature.
+    File chunking is a beta feature
-    The overall functionality is usable, but specifications and behavior may change in future releases.
-    Note that `fixed_auto` is in alpha status; see the [Fixed-Size Chunking](chunking_fixed.md) page for details
+    The overall functionality is usable, but specifications and behavior may change in future releases Note that `fixed_auto` is in alpha status; see the [Fixed-Size Chunking](chunking_fixed.md) page for details

 ## What File Chunking Is

-File chunking is a storage strategy where a large file is split into smaller pieces called chunks before being stored.
-Each chunk is hashed and deduplicated independently, so when only part of a large file changes between backups, only the modified chunks need to be written anew.
-The unchanged chunks are reused directly from existing storage
+File chunking is a storage strategy where a large file is split into smaller pieces called chunks before being stored Each chunk is hashed and deduplicated independently, so when only part of a large file changes between backups, only the modified chunks need to be written anew; the unchanged chunks are reused directly from existing storage

-In Prime Backup, restoring a chunked file is transparent to users.
-The original file is reconstructed automatically when the backup is read or exported
+In Prime Backup, restoring a chunked file is transparent to users The original file is reconstructed automatically when the backup is read or exported

 ## When It Is Applied

 Chunking is controlled by two config fields inside `backup`:

-- `chunking_enabled`: the master switch for chunking.
-If `false`, no file will ever be chunked
+- `chunking_enabled`: the master switch for chunking; if `false`, no file will ever be chunked
-- `chunking_rules`: an ordered list of rules.
-For each file, Prime Backup walks through this list and applies the first matching rule
+- `chunking_rules`: an ordered list of rules; for each file, Prime Backup walks through this list and applies the first matching rule

 A rule matches when both conditions are true: